 Accidental reintroduction of cow’s milk caused occasional sleeplessness even after months of removing it from their diets.
 This emphasizes how crucial it is to stick to a strict exclusion diet while receiving medical monitoring in order to effectively manage food intolerances.
 For persistent sleep issues, food intolerance should be considered when all other behavioral approaches fail.

-How to Help Kids after a Nightmare:
+How to Help after a Nightmare:

 Reassure your child that you’re there.
 Your calm presence helps your child feel safe and protected after waking up afraid.
 Your child feels more secure knowing that you will be there for them.